 Anything else I should know?

 Yes!
-Chemical sunscreen takes about 15 minutes to be absorbed into the skin to work.
-Physical sunscreen starts working immediately after it’s applied.
+Physical sunscreen takes about 15 minutes to be absorbed into the skin to work, so give yourself time before sun exposure.
+Chemical sunscreen starts working immediately after it’s applied.

 Which SPF should I chose?